apache/druid/docs/api-reference/data-management-api.md

 Updates the state of all segments of a datasource to `unused`.
 This action performs a "soft delete" of the segments from Historicals.

-Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.
+Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.

 #### URL